 By Yoruk Bahceli

-Aug 5 (Reuters) – Euro zone bond yields fell in quiet trade on Thursday ahead of a key U.S.
+Aug 5 (Reuters) – Euro zone bond yields sought direction in quiet trade on Thursday ahead of a key U.S.

 jobs data reading due on Friday.

-Government bond yields on both sides of the Atlantic have continued falling in the first week of the month after a plunge in July that gave bond prices their best performances since before the start of the pandemic.
+Government bond yields on both sides of the Atlantic have continued falling in the first week of the month after a plunge in July that gave them their best performances since the start of the pandemic and earlier.
 Bond yields move inversely with prices.

-Euro area government bond have moved broadly in tandem with U.S.
+Euro area government bond yields have moved in tandem with U.S.

-Treasury yields in recent sessions, as a potential cut to Treasury issuance later in the year and lower than expected private employment and manufacturing growth data helped keep U.S. yields subdued.
+Treasury yields in recent sessions, as a potential cut to Treasury issuance later in the year and lower-than expected private employment and manufacturing growth data helped keep U.S. yields near lows.

 Data on Thursday showed German industrial orders rose more than expected in June after a drop in May, but material shortages continue to weigh on production.
-The figures had little impact on bond markets, however.
+It however had little impact on bond markets.

 Bond markets are eyeing U.S.

 non-farm payrolls data due on Friday that may be the next catalyst to move U.S. Treasuries, which euro area government bonds will likely follow.
 (Reporting by Yoruk Bahceli; Editing by Giles Elgood)